What Causes Someone to Fall in Love?

-Friendships are one of life's greatest joys, with it we find someone we can share our heart with — someone who understands and accepts us just the way we are.
-It is a tremendous gift when we can have deep friendship with someone from the opposite sex.
+Friendships are one of life's greatest joys.
+Finding someone we can share our heart with -- someone who understands and accepts us just the way we are is priceless.
+When we can have a deep friendship with someone from the opposite sex, it is a tremendous gift.
 There is so much to learn and respect about both genders.
-But at times these opposite sex friendships can also be a great challenge.
+But at times these opposite-sex friendships can also be a great challenge.
 One of the most exciting, but frightening, barriers a friendship faces is when one person falls in love with their best friend of the opposite sex.
-The feelings are so intense, and the fear of revealing them can be paralyzing.
+The feelings are can be intense, and the fear of revealing them can be paralyzing.

 A lot of good friends can do things that romantic partners cannot.
 Friends usually say what they need to say to each other without fear, and good friends are more likely to be spontaneous with their activities.

-When you start to feel you are desiring more than just a casual friendship with your best friend and you're not sure what to do next, let me offer you some advice that could strengthen both your relationship and your love for each other.
+When you start to feel you desire more than just a casual friendship with your best friend and you're not sure what to do next, let me offer you some advice that could strengthen both your relationship and your love for each other.

-Don’t rush into [a romantic] relationships with your best friend…many times people confuse love with that other kind of caring love you feel for all of your [other] friends.
+First, don't rush into a romantic relationship with your best friend.
+Many times, people confuse love with that other kind of caring love you feel for all of your other friends.

-Find another good friend you can trust, someone with whom you can verbalize your deep emotions about your best friend with whom you are in love.
+Find another good friend you can trust—someone with whom you can verbalize your deep emotions about your best friend with whom you are in love.
 This other friend will help you continue to show the self-control of letting a good friendship grow into an even deeper friendship.
-Hold your emotions, get them out in a healthy way with another friend.
+Hold your emotions and get them out in a healthy way with another friend.
 Why chance ruining a good thing, at least for now?